Genentech/ringer/README.md

 }
 ```

-You can also cite the Zenodo repository directly:
+You can also cite the CREMP Zenodo repository directly:

 ```
 @dataset{grambow_colin_a_2023_7931445,